No. 2 Construction Battalion: Historical context

 Captain Runchey's Company of Coloured Men was one of the first Black regiments in Canada and served during the War of 1812.
 Another Black regiment raised in Canada was the Victoria Rifles (Nova Scotia) (1860–61), which was established just after the Crimean War on the eve of the American Civil War.
 They were led by Captain Anderson, who eventually resigned his command over how poorly the battalion was treated by local military establishment.

 With the outbreak of the First World War, Canadians were excited to serve their country and many flocked to recruiting stations from British Columbia to Nova Scotia.
 This included hundreds of Black Canadians who were also eager and willing to serve.
 However, at the time few Black people were serving in the Canadian military because of the racial attitudes then prevalent.
 This time was no different and Black people attempted to enlist in the Canadian Expeditionary Force, but most were rejected and were told that it's a "White man's war."
 The Department of Militia and Defence's policy towards recruitment was to defer to the judgement of the individual commanding officer, and since many held deeply ingrained beliefs about the inferiority of Black people, very few were accepted.

-Members of the Black community petitioned the military for inclusion in the Canadian Expeditionary Force.
-C.W.
-Washington, an Edmonton clergyman, offered to raise an all-Black battalion, military officials authorized the creation of the No. 2 Construction Battalion.
+However, military officials eventually authorized the creation of a Black unit, the No. 2 Construction Battalion.

 Recruitment

 On May 11, 1916, the War Office informed the governor general that it approved of the formation of this unit.
 So on July 5, 1916, No. 2 Construction Battalion was authorized.
 Its headquarters was initially in Pictou, Nova Scotia, but moved to Truro, Nova Scotia, in September 1916.

 The original intention was to recruit the unit primarily from the Maritimes, with companies also being raised in Ontario and Western Canada.
 A little over a month after the unit was authorized, however, only 180 recruits had been obtained.
 By November 1916, the recruiting situation had improved little, leading Lieutenant Colonel Sutherland to propose raising a company in the British West Indies.
-While nothing came of this, the battalion did manage to obtain about 165 men from the United States.
+While nothing came of this (it was claimed that troops from the West Indies would be unsuitable for France’s cold weather), the battalion did manage to obtain about 165 men from the United States.
 When the men were finally assembled in March 1917 to prepare for departure overseas, the battalion's overall strength was just over 729 men.
+During their deployment, new troops of other nationalities, including 150 Russians, were attached to the unit.
+Although a Black unit, all but one of the unit's 19 officers were white, the exception being Captain William A. White, the unit's chaplain.